-Pack less than you think.
+Pack for the conditions, but you typically need less than you think.
 These excursions are not meant to be glamorous and really, for a multi-day trip you will be fine with one ‘dirty’ and one ‘clean’ outfit.
 You do the sporty bit in the dirty set, and then relax and sleep in the dry.
-As was pointed out to me, turning up to a country pub on a Saturday night in out-of-place sports gear is a great conversation starter.
+Pubs in sporty gear make for a great conversation starter...

 Having said that, being prepared for adversity is important.
 Don’t scrimp to pack super light if it means jeopardising your safety.
 Particularly in the UK, weather can change quickly and having warm clothes and some way of navigating in the middle of a hailstorm in the Brecon Beacons can pay off.

 By trial and error you refine how you like to gear up to a micro adventure - the style you like to go by, who you like to adventure with and what you really need to bring.
 I hope you feel empowered and that the guide above facilitates proactivity to get outdoors and active.